ipfs/specs/src/unixfs.md

   `PBNode.Links[].Name` gives you the name of that child.
 - Duplicate names are not allowed.
 Therefore, two elements of `PBNode.Link` CANNOT have the same `Name`.
 Names are considered identical if they are byte-for-byte equal (not just semantically equivalent).
-If two identical names are present in a directory, the decoder MUST fail.
+Encoders MUST NOT produce directories with duplicate names.
+  See [Path Resolution](#dag-pb-directory-path-resolution) for how decoders handle third-party data that violates this rule.
 - Implementations SHOULD detect when a directory becomes too big to fit in a single `Directory` block and use [`HAMTDirectory`] type instead.